black-parrot/black-parrot/CONTRIBUTING.md

     - Supporting eating ants would increase PPA because BlackParrot would have more energy.
     - We could either modify the beak or the talons, with the tradeoff being that the beak is more efficent, but harder to modify.
 3. Communicate with BlackParrot maintainers
-    - We have an extensive talon modification pending on another branch, which will be incompatible with your proposal.
-Your beak proposal interesting though, have you considered the effects on eating berries?
+    - We have an extensive talon modification pending on another branch, which will be incompatible with your talon proposal.
+Your beak proposal is interesting though, have you considered the effects on eating berries?
     - \<Back and forth\>
     - Design specification document is written and agreed upon.
 4. Make a PR with an initial version of code.